 Checkout Page Optimization

 A sloppy checkout process makes your ecommerce store prone to cart abandonment.
-To avoid this from happening, let’s look at 5 key ways to achieve this and boost conversion rate.
+To avoid this from happening, let’s look at 5 key ways to achieve this and boost eCommerce conversion rate.

 18) Remove Interferences